 Strength has picked up a notch in the home stretch, it’s a strong medium now.
 We’ve still got the tasty leather, coffee, and an unsalted almond note has joined the party as well.
 If I didn’t hear the police sirens approaching I would have stuck around and burned my fingertips nubbing this tasty stick but, once again, me and my little overalls had to run!

-The Skinny Chick was definitely a superior sequel to its Pudgy predecessor.
+The Skinny Chuck was definitely a superior sequel to its Pudgy predecessor.
 It paired really nicely with a malty beverage and I’d certainly smoke it again.
 And, perhaps more importantly, I’m now off to track down one of the later Child’s Play entries to see if Tiffany does indeed wear a leather dominatrix outfit.
 For research purposes of course, I am a professional podcaster after all…

 I hope you liked this collaboration between The Doctor and myself, if so let us know!
 If not, well, watch your back when you’re driving home from work tonight.
 You’ve been warned…